hrodriguez007/currency-converter-app-heidy/README.md

-### This is a Currency Cinverter App using HTML, CSS, and JS
+### This is a Currency Converter App using HTML, CSS, and JS

 [Click here to see it live]()